IlyasMoutawwakil/py-txi/README.md

 # Py-TGI

-Py-TGI is a Python wrapper around [TGI](https://github.com/huggingface/text-generation-inference) to enable creating and running TGI servers in a similar style to vLLM.
+Py-TGI is a Python wrapper around [Text-Generation-Inference](https://github.com/huggingface/text-generation-inference) that enables creating and running TGI instances through the awesome `docker-py` in a similar style to Transformers API.

 ## Installation